helloflask/flask-ckeditor/README.md

 ## How it work?

 Here is a simple example.
-You can defined a form class with Flask-WTF just like normal.
+You can defined a form class with Flask-WTF/WTForms just like normal.
 Then import the CKEditorField provided by Flask-CKEditor and use it like `StringField`:

 ```python